cleancopy/ubuntu-xfce-novnc/README.md

 1. `git clone https://github.com/cleancopy/ubuntu-xfce-novnc.git`
 2. `docker-compose up -d`
 3. `open a browser and go to http://127.0.0.1:6901 or use any VNC client to connect to port 5901`
+4. Log in with password 'password' (without quotes)